Temple of Literature

 The Temple of Literature is an obligatory stop on any Hanoi tour.
 It's usually packed, but never so much that there isn't room to stroll around.
-It's a good site, but if you're not much for culture, it needn't be near the top of your list of things to do.
+It's a good sight, but if you're not much for culture, it needn't be near the top of your list of things to do

 This is the site of Vietnam's first national university.
 The 'temple' moniker attests to how inextricably linked learning and religion were back in the year 1070 when it was built by Emperor Ly Thanh Tong.
-In this case, it was actually a temple dedicated to the cult of Confucius, breaking the monopoly over education previously held by Buddhism.
+This was actually a temple dedicated to the cult of Confucius, who broke the monopoly over education previously held by Buddhism.
 At almost 1,000 years old, it's one of the few remaining examples of traditional Vietnamese architecture still standing in Hanoi.

 For contemporary Vietnamese, it functions as a shrine to Confucius himself, whose influence is still very much a part of Vietnamese culture, and it serves as a testament to Vietnam's long history of striving for educational excellence.
-It was initially reserved for Mandarins and high-ranking civil servants, but later outstanding students of no particular rank were also educated here.
+The temple was initially reserved for mandarins and high-ranking civil servants, but later outstanding students of no particular rank were also educated here.

-The first area of interest is the Well of Heavenly Clarity beside which there are 82 tortoise-carrying stellae, (there were originally 117), which list the names, places of birth and achievements of graduate students who accomplished exceptional results during the Le Dynasty.
-One can't fail to notice that the names on some of the stellae have been scratched out -- these are scholars who subsequently met with some sort of disgrace or royal disapproval, and were expunged from the record.
+The first area of interest is the Well of Heavenly Clarity beside which are 82 tortoise-carrying stellae, (there were originally 117), which list the names, places of birth and achievements of graduate students who accomplished exceptional results during the Le Dynasty.
+The names on some of the stellae have been scratched out -- these are scholars who subsequently met with some sort of disgrace or royal disapproval, and were expunged from the record.

 Each of the buildings had a specific purpose and meaning, though some have been given over to exhibits charting the history of the temple.
-The pamphlet handed out to visitors on arrival is fairly helpful, and blissfully free of grammatical errors (befitting a sight dedicated to education) but in order to really get a sense of what you're looking at, a guide is highly recommended.
-We booked an excellent English-speaking guide at the gate for 80,000 dong (regardless of the size of the group) plus a tip at the end.
+The pamphlet handed out to visitors on arrival is fairly helpful, and blissfully free of grammatical errors (befitting a sight dedicated to education) but in order to really get a sense of what you're looking at, a guide is highly recommended; enquire at the ticket office.

 Some of the temple is comparatively new.
 The housing in the back was lost in a fire a few decades ago, and the current structures are of more modern vintage in the spirit of the old buildings.
 There is also a statue dedicated to Chu Van An (after whom at least one street in every Vietnamese city is named) who is considered the greatest scholar in Vietnam's history -- the bronze likeness dates back to only 2003.